jdh4/tigergpu_visualization/README.md

 # TigerGPU Visualization

-This repo contains a set of scripts used for monitoring GPU utilization and usage on TigerGPU.
+This repo contains a set of scripts for monitoring GPU utilization and usage on TigerGPU.

 ## checkgpu